-[9-Right to request casual conversion renamed and substituted by PR733852 from 27Sep21]
+[9-Right to request casual conversion renamed and substituted by PR733852, 9-Offers and requests for casual conversion renamed and substituted by PR777314 from 27Aug24]

-Offers and requests for conversion from casual employment to full-time or part-time employment are provided for in the NES.
+A pathway for employees to change from casual employment to full-time or parttime employment is provided for in the NES.
+See sections 66A to 66MA of the Act.

-NOTE: Disputes about offers and requests for casual conversion under the NES are to be dealt with under clause 24-Dispute resolution.
+NOTE: Disputes about changes to casual employment status may be dealt with under sections 66M and 66MA of the Act and/or under clause 24-Dispute resolution.